mkungla/cryptdatum/SPECIFICATION.md

 ##### VERSION ID

-**VERSION ID** field is a 2-byte representing unsigned 16 bit integer value that indicates the version of the Cryptdatum format used to encode the data.
+**VERSION ID** field is a 2-byte representing unsigned 16 bit integer value that uniquely identifies the version of the Cryptdatum format.
 This allows the format to evolve over time without breaking backwards compatibility.
 See [Specification Versioning](#specification-versioning) section for more information.
 Minumum value for version id field is 1.
+Each increment in the `VERSION ID` corresponds to a new release of the specification, whether it's a major overhaul or a minor improvement.

 *validation*